thousandbrainsproject/tbp.plot/src/tbp/interactive/README.md

 ### The `WidgetUpdater` class

 The `WidgetOps` can have the `updaters` capability.
-The `updaters` listen to different topic messages and trigger a callback function when it receives messages on those topics.
+The `updaters` listen to different topic messages and trigger a callback function when they receive messages on those topics.
 Every `WidgetOps` can have a list of these updaters with different callback functions.

 ```python